Companies of all shapes and sizes have saved big by taking advantage of Flexsave’s automated discounts

 “We wanted to focus on building the product and growing quickly, not complex financial analysis.”

 There was a similar mindset at Swirlds Labs, an independent organization that supports the development and growth of Hedera, an open source public network.
 Due to the need for their software to be error-free and as fast as possible, they run many tests in the cloud using a large scale of ephemeral and on-demand instances.
 But given the challenges of knowing in advance the machine types and regions of the tests they’ll be running, it was unfeasible to purchase any sort of long-term commitments before activating Flexsave.
 Since then, however, they’ve been able to save over 24% on their workloads, giving them access to discounts that would have otherwise have required several hours every week dedicated to forecasting and tracking those commitments.

 The value of time savings

 Regardless of their size, type of cloud environment, organizational structure, or existing commitment strategy, the one thing that all Flexsave customers benefit from is the ability to save money on their compute spend without losing significant time that can otherwise be spent building and improving their product offerings.

-“It’s just an endless time sink trying to manage your Committed Use Discounts, your Reserved Instances, whatever the cloud cost savings is,” says Hunter Madison, cloud architect at Instana, an IBM company.
+“It’s just an endless time sink trying to manage your your Reserved Instances,” says Hunter Madison, cloud architect at Instana, an IBM company.
 “DoiT just comes along and manages it on my behalf.
 I don’t have to think about it, I can just run my software and let them catch up in the background, and everyone’s happy.
 Finance sees the cost savings that they’re after, I can continue to work and spend my time on things that are giving me more business value than playing around on a giant spreadsheet.”

 To learn more about how Flexsave can fit into your organization’s cost optimization and commitment management strategies, get in touch with one of our experts.
 Who knows, maybe you can become the next member of the million dollar savers club!